Written by Marjorie Chan

 The play is about women, Asian women yes, but really all kinds of women.
 Women who are rich, women who are poor, women trying to make their way.
 This play is also about things that could happen to anyone, the good, the sad, and the bad.

-Please note, there are specific content warnings available here.
+Please note, there are specific content warnings available below.
 The truth is, I write about hard things, and I don’t want you to be surprised by something in the play.
 I want you to be safe.
 If being safe for you means that you think you can’t come to this play or can’t stay for the entirety of the play, that is okay.
 I am happier knowing that you are taking care of yourself.
 Peace.

 – Marjorie Chan, Playwright, Lady Sunrise